MakeContributions/markdown-dungeon/english/normal-dungeon/9/3-CA.md

 Dust covers the scattered papers 📰 that lie upon the desk, all written in a language you cannot read 😐.
-No notes seems to be on the piece of papers 📰 or in it's drawers.
+No notes seems to be on the piece of papers 📰 or in its drawers.

 ***What will you do next?***